 After Irena is taken from the orphanage by Evil Mastermind Faisal, played by perennial Nasty Villain Matt Schulze (who played the Nasty Villain in “Torque” and “Transporter”, to name just a few), Lancing arrives in Poland to bust some heads.
 He teams up with a hot blonde cop who has issues of her own, and the two go after an International Conspiracy getting rich from trafficking young girls.
 And oh yeah, the Super Duper Secret Government Agency that Lancing used to work for follows him to Poland determined to “tie up loose ends”; they do this by helping Faisal.
 You know, I’d think my Super Duper Secret Government Agency would be at least beyond helping a snakehead just to cap some ex-agent, but maybe I’m just too much of an optimist.

-As I mentioned, most of “Out of Reach” is strange and unintentionally funny.
+As mentioned, most of “Out of Reach” is strange and unintentionally funny.
 There’s that whole thing about Seagal’s voice being obviously dubbed over.
 Even stranger is that we get to hear what people think, including the villainous thoughts of the villainous Faisal.
-It’s a pretty weird device, and was probably inserted later on in post-production when the filmmakers realized that their film simply didn’t make things clear enough.
-So they added further exposition via intrusive voiceover in case any of Seagal’s dwindling fan base were too thick to “get” the hackneyed plot.
+It’s a pretty weird device and was probably inserted later on in post-production when the filmmakers realized their film simply didn’t make things clear enough, so they added further exposition via intrusive voiceover in case any of Seagal’s dwindling fan base were too thick to “get” the hackneyed plot.

 In short, “Out of Reach” is a Seagal film.
 If you like Seagal films, you’ll probably like anything the guy does.
-If not, then this one will seem as if Seagal is trying even less than before, and the result is one unintentionally wacky film.
-I don’t think anyone expects Seagal’s film to have a strong narrative spine, but it’s nevertheless rather bewildering to behold just how incoherent this latest Seagal offering is.
+If not, then this one will come across as if Seagal was trying even less than before, and the result is one unintentionally wacky film.
+I don’t think anyone expects Seagal’s films to have strong narrative spines, but it’s nevertheless rather bewildering to behold just how incoherent this latest offering is.
 And lastly, after “Out for Justice” and “Out for a Kill”, isn’t it just a little bit too early to re-use “Out” in yet another movie title?
 Just a thought.